Bonding is an alternative to veneers and can be used as a restorative procedure for teeth that are chipped, cracked, discolored, or misarranged.

 Composite resins come in a variety of tooth shades for truly lifelike results.
 When bonding is done with a skilled hand and an artistic eye, it may be impossible to distinguish the bonded tooth from its neighbors.
 Though bonding will not last as long as a dental veneer, it also does not require the involvement of a dental laboratory and, most often, can be done without drilling of the tooth.
 It’s a particularly good solution for teens, who often need to wait until their teeth have finished maturing before choosing a more permanent type of dental restoration.

 This woman did not like the gap between her two front teeth.
 We checked her bite and found that her bite was causing her front teeth to separate.
 She needed a minor occlusal adjustment.
 Otherwise, her teeth were healthy.
 After stabilizing her bite, we closed the gap or diastema, by adding composite bonding to her two front teeth in a one hour sitting.
 What a dramatic difference!
-She now loves her smile and it didn’t cost a lot of time or money! –Actual patient treated by Dr. Chao
+She now loves her smile and it didn’t cost a lot of time or money! –Actual patient treated by Drs.
+Chao or Luo

 Caring for Bonded Teeth: